ThomUK/DESPatientPathway/README.md

 #### Examples of configurable items (some are under development):

+- Number of weeks to forecast ahead (default is 2 years)
 - Patient referral (arrival) rate
 - Conversion rate (from OP appointment to admission / treatment waiting list)